The 6th annual Great Strides for Cystic Fibrosis (CF) walk is taking place on

 disease in people who have two copies of a specific mutation.

-Orkambi is now approved to treat CF in patients 12 years and older, who
+Orkambi was approved in 2015 to treat CF in patients 12 years and older,

 protein that disrupts how water and chloride are transported in the body.